Stock Analysis Pollie-style – ABBVie – 2019

 Chowder Rule > 12: Named after “Seeking Alpha” member Chowder.
 This is a method of identifying candidates for purchase based on a combination of yield and (5-year) dividend growth rate.
 When the sum of these elements is above 12%, the company presents an attractive entry point (8% for utilities).
 When the figure is above 8%, an existing holding is still considered worthy of being retained.
-Because ABBV doesn’t exist this long, the (5-year) dividend growth rate cannot be calculated.
-Therefore is is not possible to calculate the Chowder rule for ABBV.
+The current Chowder rule is 22.9.
+So it is another pass for ABBV.

 AbbVie does not have a long history, but during the last couple of years the company operated very successfully.
 AbbVie’s explosive earnings-per-share growth started shortly after the company was spun off from Abbott Laboratories in 2013.
 Since then earnings-per-share have grown by 16% annually.
 This year AbbVie’s earnings-per-share will increase significantly again, driven by lower taxes and ongoing growth from drugs such as Humira and Imbruvica.Management is positive about being able to replace Humira’s revenues during the 2020s.

 All in all, I think AbbVie will be a great addition to my Vrijheid Fonds.
 And with the expected grow of the EPS, the dividend will be safe in the coming years.

 What are you – the readers, thoughts on AbbVie Inc.?
 Is it a buy, do you own it?
 I like to hear from you!